heyjianjing/eliu_summer_2024/README.md

 * Cross-entropy loss function and intuition
 * Derivation of gradient of cross-entropy loss function
 * Classification of two clusters of 1D data points

+`06`
+* Classification of two clusters of 2D data points with cross-entropy loss function